-We are not aware of products approved in the United States or Europe that would compete with vonapanitase for the improvement of secondary patency and fistula use for hemodialysis.
-We are aware of companies with therapies in development including Vascular Therapies, Enceladus Pharmaceuticals, Symic Biomedical and Aplagon, as well as companies developing vascular access technologies, including BioConnect Systems, Avenu Medical, Phraxis, Brookhaven Medical, Laminate Medical Technologies, Stent Tek and TVA Medical.
+We are not aware of products approved in the United States or Europe that would compete with vonapanitase for the improvement of fistula use for hemodialysis and secondary patency.
+We are aware of companies with therapies in development including Vascular Therapies, Enceladus Pharmaceuticals, Symic Biomedical, Aplagon, and Athera Biotechnologies, as well as companies developing vascular access technologies, including BioConnect Systems, Avenu Medical, Phraxis, Brookhaven Medical, Fist Assist, Laminate Medical Technologies, Stent Tek and TVA Medical.
 Other technologies in development include new synthetic grafts, including those that may be developed by companies that currently compete in the graft market, such as W.L.
 Gore, C.R.
 Bard and Maquet, as well as tissue engineered grafts, including those in development by Cytograft and Humacyte.
 Finally, vonapanitase's commercial success could be affected by the development of technologies to improve the outcomes of interventions to restore patency, including stents, stent grafts and drug-coated balloons.